fluid-cloudnative/fluid/docs/en/samples/fuse_clean_policy.md

 hbase-worker-0     2/2     Running   0          13m
 hbase-worker-1     2/2     Running   0          12m
 ```
-Since `cleanPolicy` was set to `OnDemandDeleted`, after deleting the application pod, we found that the FUSE pod was not cleaned.
+Since `cleanPolicy` was set to `OnRuntimeDeleted`, after deleting the application pod, we found that the FUSE pod was not cleaned.

 **Delete `AlluxioRuntime`**
 ```shell